Keep breasts, buttocks under wraps, CBS tells Grammy performers

-LOS ANGELES (Reuters) - Grammy performers have been told to cover up at Sunday’s big music awards show, and keep their buttocks, nipples and genitals under wraps.
+LOS ANGELES, Feb 7 (Reuters) - Grammy performers have been told to cover up at Sunday’s big music awards show, and keep their buttocks, nipples and genitals under wraps.
 Their politics can’t show either.

 “Please be sure that buttocks and female breasts are adequately covered.
 Thong type costumes are problematic.
 Please avoid exposing bare flesh under curves of the buttocks and buttock crack,” said the memo issued by CBS standards and practices department and obtained by entertainment industry website Deadline.com on Wednesday.